taddyb/marquette/README.md

 [![Python](https://img.shields.io/pypi/pyversions/msmhelper)]()
 ![image](https://github.com/taddyb/marquette/assets/16233925/4a7b8745-7576-4150-bf4a-9469d44a9425)

-Marquette is a tool designed to format Hydrofabric data such that it can be used for [differentiable river routing](https://github.com/mhpi/dMC-dev).
+Marquette is a tool designed to format Hydrofabric data such that it can be used for [$\delta$MC](https://github.com/mhpi/dMC-dev).
 Currently the following hydrofabric inputs are supported:

 - [MERIT-BASINS](https://www.reachhydro.org/home/params/merit-basins)